By CampusTrack Team

 UAE Labour Law: the actual compliance requirement

 While inspection readiness gets attention, the direct legal requirement for staff attendance tracking comes from UAE Labour Law.
 Federal Decree-Law No. 33 of 2021 requires employers — including schools — to maintain accurate records of working hours, overtime, and leave balances.
 The Wage Protection System (WPS) requires payroll accuracy, which depends on attendance data.
 MOHRE inspections can request attendance records at any time.
+Schools are subject to the same general record-keeping rules as any other Dubai employer — for a broader look at employer obligations, see our overview of the Dubai attendance system landscape.
 For more on how inspections assess schools, see our operational readiness guide for school inspections.

 Non-compliance with these requirements can lead to legal exposure, wage disputes, and MOHRE penalties.
 This makes staff attendance a compliance necessity independent of school inspections.